cyrille-artho/CUT-workshop/README.md

 # Wednesday
 ## Java Pathfinder

-How to configure the environment in the CUT computer labs:
+How to configure the environment in the CUT computer labs using **Git bash**:

 ```bash
 mkdir ~/jpf